ARISE-Initiative/robomimic/docs/modules/models.md

 ### ValueNetwork
 - A basic value network that predicts values from observations.
 Can optionally be goal conditioned on future observations.
 ### DistributionalActionValueNetwork
 - Distributional Q (action-value) network that outputs a categorical distribution over a discrete grid of value atoms.
-See the [paper](https://arxiv.org/pdf/1707.06887.pdf for more details).
+See the [paper](https://arxiv.org/pdf/1707.06887.pdf) for more details.

 ## Implemented VAEs
 The library implements a general VAE architecture and a number of prior distributions.
 See `robomimic/models/vae_nets.py` for complete implementations.